Spring Leave 2020

-Jane Hong specializes in 20th-century U.S. immigration and engagement with the world, with a focus on Asia.
+Jane Hong is a historian of U.S. immigration and engagement with the world, with a focus on Asia after World War II.

-Hong's first book, Opening the Gates to Asia: A Transpacific History of How America Repealed Asian Exclusion (University of North Carolina Press, 2019), situates the transnational movement to repeal America's Asian exclusion laws in the context of black civil rights struggles at home and U.S. military intervention in a decolonizing Asia.
-A multi-archival study, the project draws upon research conducted in the United States, India, and the Philippines.
+Hong's first book, Opening the Gates to Asia: A Transpacific History of How America Repealed Asian Exclusion (University of North Carolina Press, 2019), situates the transnational movement to repeal America’s Asian exclusion laws in the context of black civil rights struggles at home and U.S. military intervention in a decolonizing Asia.
+It argues that repeal was the price of America’s postwar empire in Asia.
+Even as the United States expanded its power over Asian peoples, the demands of building and sustaining this imperial reach compelled U.S. officials to respond to the antiracist and anticolonial demands of nonwhite peoples—if only in the most symbolic and performative ways.
+A multi-archival study, the book draws upon research conducted in the United States, India, and the Philippines.

 Hong’s current project uses the history of Asian American evangelicals as a lens to explore intersections of race, religion, and partisanship since the 1970s.
 Other ongoing research considers Asian Americans’ engagement with post-WWII decolonization in Asia, a process which saw the emergence of the Philippines, India, and South Korea (among others) as independent nation-states.